 If you would like to know about which Medicinal Mushrooms are appropriate along with recommended dosages, please do e-mail me.

-NATURAL MEANS OF BOOSTING IMMUNITY + RELIEVING SYMPTOMS
+NATURAL MEANS OF "BOOSTING" IMMUNITY + RELIEVING SYMPTOMS

 If you start to show symptoms related to Coronavirus and are looking for natural relief, look no further.

 Whilst over-the-counter medications can treat the symptoms, most don’t actually help the immune system fight the infection.
-The following are some natural methods you can use to both address the symptoms you may be experiencing, as well as boost your immune system to aid recovery.
+The following are some natural methods you can use to both address the symptoms you may be experiencing, as well as modulate your immune system to aid recovery.

 When combating upper respiratory infections, staying hydrated is key.
 Alongside drinking plenty of water, homemade vegetable or bone broths can also be extremely beneficial.
 Herbal teas and hot drinks can also help not only with staying hydrated, but also as reducing symptoms.
 Recommendations include Peppermint, Ginger, Eucalyptus, Chamomile or the classic hot water with lemon and honey.